In this article, you’ll learn how to create a PowerPoint theme that you can customize anyway you like.

 - In the Slide Master View, go to the Slide Master tab and click on the ‘Colors’ dropdown.

-The important thing to understand before you start customizing your color palette is what the different colors represent and how they’re used.
+The important thing to understand before you start customizing your color palette is what the different colors represent in PowerPoint and how they’re used.

 The first set of four colors defines the colors of the slide backgrounds and of the text, and the second set (the six accent colors) defines the colors for shapes, tables, charts, SmartArt, etc.